Skip to main content

 Antibiotics play a critical role in treating infections, but they may cause nasty stomach side effects, too

 You need the health benefits of antibiotic treatment, but, of course, you don’t want the nasty stomach side effects.
 The answer might be found in probiotics, which are live microorganisms that boost gut health.
-Read on if you’re wondering the best way to take probiotics with antibiotics.
+Read on if you’re wondering about the best way to take probiotics with antibiotics.

 Why do antibiotics upset your stomach?